IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-04-06-git-common-commands.md

 | `git rebase <target name>`              | use rebase to move the current branch to the tip of the branch `target name`, this will change the history tree |
 | `git rebase --continue`                 | let rebase operation to continue after solving the conflicts <br>usually used when conflicts occurred during a rebase process |

-Normally we prefer the `merge` commands than the `rebase` commands, since `rebase` will clear the source branch and lose the track of repo activities.
+> - Normally we prefer the `merge` commands than the `rebase` commands, since `rebase` will clear the source branch and lose the track of repo activities.
+>

-Never rebase public branches!
+> - Never rebase public branches!
+{: .prompt-tip }

 ### Remote Operations